chaert-s/SwiftUICam/README.md

 SwiftUICam gives you a realtime full screen Snapchat-style view of the iPhone camera.
 Then, it is your job to built the interface you want and to connect it to the Camera View.

+## This Fork
+This repository is a fork from Pierre Véron's original [SwiftUICam](https://github.com/pierreveron/SwiftUICam).
+That repository has now been archived.
+There were a number of features and additions that I needed for my own projects and I wanted to make them available.

 ## Features

 |                              | SwiftUICam